 As the weeks went on, the comments kept rolling in.
 Everyone from a hairstylist's assistant at the shampoo bowl to friends to random passersby complimented my new glow.
 A fellow editor even said it looked like I had a "skin transplant" before jotting down the name of the BB cream in her phone.
 When I got home I began furiously researching the formula, wondering how and why it looked so good and lasted so long, how it could feel so light but still cover any flaws.

 My advice?
-Invest in Becca's First Light Filter Face Primer ($38) and apply it pre-BB cream.
+Invest in Becca's First Light Filter Face Primer ($39) and apply it pre-BB cream.
 It has this unbelievable skin-awakening effect and maintains the look and feel of the products that follow for hours.
-Then, swipe on 3Lab's Aqua BB Cream ($100) and wait for the compliments to roll in.
+Then, swipe on 3Lab's Aqua BB Cream ($110) and wait for the compliments to roll in.
 I like to mix shades two and three for a personalized finish.
-I could continue on about this product forever but I'll leave you with this: I just took this selfie in bad office lighting approximately five hours after applying the product and leaving the house in a rainstorm.
+I will say the brand has a really limited shade range—I can use the darkest one when I have a tan.
+That's unacceptable at this point.
+If you do have fair skin, though, it's a good option.
+My hope is they'll update the collection so everyone can use their product.
+I could continue on about this forever but I'll leave you with this: I just took this selfie in bad office lighting approximately five hours after applying the product and leaving the house in a rainstorm.
 Yeah, it works.